The AVMA has launched the next generation of its digital continuing education for all veterinary professionals.

-The new online learning platform, AVMA Axon (axon.avma.org), provides a place for the entire veterinary team to access AVMA's full library of digital learning, achieve their continuing education needs and acquire the skills they need to develop in the profession.
-Launched earlier this week, AVMA Axon provides opportunities for learning and covers a full range of topics, including clinical matters, practice management, personal wellbeing, leadership and more.
+The new online learning platform, AVMA Axon, provides a place for the entire veterinary team to access the AVMA's full library of digital learning, earn CE, and acquire skills for personal and professional development.
+Launched at the end of March, AVMA Axon provides opportunities for learning and covers a range of topics, such as management, personal well-being, career development, and leadership.

-"Just as axons in the brain are integral for conveying information and transforming thought into action, AVMA Axon will be integral for providing information to veterinarians and helping them turn that information into actionable steps," said Dr. John de Jong, president of the AVMA.
-"The courses on AVMA Axon are curated to provide the most up-to-date and relevant information, which will help veterinarians better serve their patients and communities."
+"Just as axons in the nervous system are integral for conveying information and transforming thought into action, AVMA Axon will be integral for providing information to veterinary professionals and helping them turn that information into actionable steps," said Dr. John de Jong, AVMA president.
+"The courses on AVMA Axon are curated to provide the most up-to-date and relevant information, which will help veterinary professionals better serve their patients and communities."

-The resources on AVMA Axon are available to all veterinarians, and AVMA members will be able to access courses for a discount or free of charge.
+The resources on AVMA Axon are available to all veterinary professionals.
+Courses will be available at no charge or for a fee.

 Related JAVMA content:

 AVMA launches podcast focusing on career paths (March 15, 2019)